 visits to outpatient clinics or allied health

 professionals - making the patient dependent upon

 others for treatment and maintenance.

 that delivered both elevation and passive exercise

 measurements being taken immediately before trial

 after treatment cessation.

-a three week treatment period
+a three week treatment period there were

-statistically significant reductions in
+statistically significant reductions in total leg

-volume and fluids, whole body
+volume and fluids, whole body extracellular fluid,

-weight and subjective leg
+weight and subjective leg symptoms.

-Lymphscintigraphy in a sub-group of
+Lymphscintigraphy in a sub-group of patients

 suggested an increase in lymphatic transport in some

 finding indicates that this equipment may have

 ongoing beneficial effects.
 This clinical trial

 demonstrates that the Sun Ancon Chi Machine Aerobic